 A Columbus personal injury lawyer could help if you sustain any of the following types of bodily injury in an accident:

 - Spinal Cord Injury: This can affect your ability to move around, feel pain, and breathe.
 A cervical spinal injury happens in the neck, including the neck muscles, ligaments, bones, joints, and discs.
-These injuries often require surgery.
+This often requires surgery.

-- Facial injuries: Facial injuries can involve broken bones, cuts, lacerations, and other wounds.
+- Facial injury: These cases can involve broken bones, cuts, lacerations, and other wounds.

-- Head injuries and brain trauma: Head injuries, especially traumatic brain injuries (TMIs), can cause bleeding inside the skull and brain swelling.
-In addition, brain injuries can cause memory, thinking, coordination, balance, speech, and movement problems.
+- Head and brain trauma: Head injuries, especially traumatic brain injuries (TMIs), can cause bleeding inside the skull and brain swelling.
+In addition, a brain injury can cause memory, thinking, coordination, balance, speech, and movement problems.

-- Disfigurement: Disfigurement occurs when an injury causes visible changes to your body, such as scars, missing limbs, disfigurements, or deformities.
+- Disfigurement: Disfigurement occurs when visible changes to your body occur, such as scars, missing limbs, disfigurements, or deformities.

 - Physical or emotional therapy: Physical therapy helps injured people regain strength and mobility.
-Emotional therapy or psychological counseling helps injured people cope with their injuries and adjust to life after the accident.
+Emotional therapy or psychological counseling helps injured people cope and adjust to life after the accident.